github/developer.github.com/content/guides/working-with-comments.md

 You'll notice that it's incredibly similar to the example above.
 The difference between this view and the Pull Request comment is the focus of the conversation.
-A comment made on a Pull Request should be reserved for discussion or ideas on the direction of the code.
+A comment made on a Pull Request should be reserved for discussion or ideas on the overall direction of the code.
 A comment made as part of a Pull Request review should deal specifically with the way a particular change was implemented.

 ## Commenting on commits

-The last type of comments occur specifically on single commits.
+The last type of comments occur specifically on individual commits.
 For this reason, they make use of [the commit comment API][commit comment API].

-To retrieve the comments on a commit, you'd want to use the SHA1 of the commit, as opposed to any identifier related to the Pull Request.
+To retrieve the comments on a commit, you'll want to use the SHA1 of the commit.
+(You won't use any identifier related to the Pull Request.)
 Here's an example:

     require 'octokit'